 In May 2012, we granted an exclusive, worldwide license to HuMax-IL8 to Cormorant Pharmaceuticals AB, or Cormorant, which was acquired by BMS in 2016.
 Under the terms of the agreement, we received an undisclosed upfront payment and are entitled to milestone payments and royalties on net sales.
 BMS will be responsible for all future costs of developing, manufacturing and commercializing HuMax-IL8.
-We are entitled to receive up to a total of €10.0 million in licensing and sales milestones and royalty payments in the low-single digits on net sales of the HuMax-IL8 product by BMS and mid-single digit royalties and mid-double digits royalties of license income from BMS' sublicensees.
+We are entitled to receive up to a total of $\le$ 10.0 million in licensing and sales milestones and royalty payments in the low-single digits on net sales of the HuMax-IL8 product by BMS and a percentage in the low-double digits to high-teens range on license income from any BMS sublicensee(s).